EricssonResearch/dnt/miki/doc/inispec.md

 Separate from the packet structure definition there is a line that specifies which header field values identify the stream.

 Value matching for header fields is done with the following syntax: `headername fieldname=fieldvalue [fieldname=fieldvalue]`.
 It is possible to match multiple fields of the same header, separated by space.
 The header names used in this line refer to the names assigned in the `packet` line.
-Match specifications for different headers are separated by semicolons (;).
+Match specifications for different headers are separated by commas (,).

 The matches for a stream are processed in the order they are given.
 TODO or in the order of the protocol stack?